 #3:I DON’T WANT TO BE SEEN AS SOMEONE WHO HAS TO ADVERTISE TO GET WORK SO I DONT NEED A PERSONAL BRAND.

-Building a personal brand as a lawyer is completely different to having to advertise to get work.
+Building a personal brand as a lawyer is completely different from having to advertise to get work.
 In fact, building a strong personal brand will most likely result in more work coming to you, without you having to hustle to get it.

 Your personal brand is what sets you apart, not how loud you can shout.
 It’s what value you add that people see in you.
 If you struggle to see that on a macro level then start at the micro.
 Look at your immediate team and think, how can I add value to it?
 How do I make that so irresistible that I get noticed?
 It might be a small thing you become really good at.
 It may be a piece of legislation, or drafting, or something where you are the go-to person.
 Maybe you decide to build your branding with the juniors, so they seek you out for help.
 Maybe it is with specific clients in niche areas.
-When you find it start exercising.
+When you find it, start exercising.
 The power lies in consistency.

 #4: I’VE GOT MORE THAN ENOUGH WORK.
 I DON’T HAVE TIME TO BUILD A PERSONAL BRAND AS A LAWYER.